thomasc91/thomasc91.github.io/README.md

-# game-of-thrones-network-analysis
+# Experiments in D3.js
-Visualisations in D3 of character networks in Game of Thrones
+Using GitHub pages for D3.js visualisation hosting.